krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Total:        522  665 190.2    549    1029
 ```

-To give you a taste how CPU profile can mislead you here are flame graphs for those two
+To give you a taste how the CPU profile can mislead you here are flame graphs for those two
 executions in CPU mode.

 **First execution:** ([HTML](/assets/async-demos/wall-cpu-first.html){:target="_blank"})